-- 20. You each have the use of a locker and items of personal equipment should never be left in form rooms or elsewhere in the building unless specifically directed.
+- 19. You each have the opportunity to rent the use of a locker and items of personal equipment should never be left in form rooms or elsewhere in the building unless specifically directed.
 You will need a strong padlock to secure your locker.
-The PE Department makes arrangements for student property to be handed in during lessons. - 21.
+The PE Department makes arrangements for student property to be handed in during lessons. - 20.
 We understand your desire to bring mobile phones in to school but strongly recommend that you do NOT bring other valuable electronic equipment on to the school premises.
-The school will not take any responsibility for any such items. - 22.
-If you use an iPad in school on a regular basis, you are responsible for keeping it safe and secure. iPads should not be left unattended in bags; please use your locker or other secure storage. iPads are tools for learning; inappropriate use will lead to confiscation and possible sanctions. - 23.
-Inappropriate use of mobile phones around the school site, including activities such as texting, videoing, receiving or making calls in lesson time will lead to confiscation.
+The school will not take any responsibility for any such items. - 21.
+If you use an iPad in school on a regular basis, you are responsible for keeping it safe and secure. iPads should not be left unattended in bags; please use your locker or other secure storage. iPads are tools for learning; inappropriate use will lead to confiscation and possible sanctions. - 22.
+Inappropriate use of mobile phones around the school site, including activities such as texting, videoing, receiving or making calls in lesson time or corridors will lead to confiscation.
+Students are not permitted to use devices during the morning break.
 A parent will be asked to collect the mobile phone from the school office on the next school day.
-The same will apply for the inappropriate use of any other electronic equipment in school. - 24.
+The same will apply for the inappropriate use of any other electronic equipment in school. - 23.
 Valuable items and large quantities of money should not normally be brought to school.
 You should carry your money with you at all times under normal circumstances, on the rare occasion when a large sum of money has to be brought to school it should be left at the school office for safe keeping.
-If you find any money or property you should take it to the Student Support office. - 25.
+If you find any money or property you should take it to the Student Support office. - 24.
 Your property is brought in to the school at your own risk.
 The school does not accept responsibility for the loss or damage to any personal property or money on the school premises.
 If you voluntarily hand in an item of property for safekeeping, or if it is confiscated because of misuse, the school will take reasonable precautions to keep it secure; in doing so the school is not accepting responsibility for any loss or damage.